Microsoft Plans to Warn All Employees of Termination with 60 Days Notice

 Employers may offer severance packages to affected employees to help ease financial hardships post-termination.
 But these financial packages often include clauses in which employees sign away their rights to sue for cause, including for violations of the WARN Act.
 It is wise to have an experienced employment attorney review your severance agreement so that you know exactly what it is you’re signing.

 Have you been affected by a mass layoff without proper notice?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including wrongful termination, FMLA and unpaid wages and overtime.
 Whatever your employment issue is, please reach out for a consultation today.